MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/audio-real-time.md

 Right now, the fastest way to get started with GPT-4o real-time audio is to download the sample code from the [Azure OpenAI GPT-4o real-time audio repository on GitHub](https://github.com/azure-samples/aoai-realtime-audio-sdk).

-The JavaScript web sample demonstrates how to use the GPT-4o real-time audio API to interact with the model in real-time.
+The JavaScript web sample demonstrates how to use the GPT-4o real-time audio API to interact with the model in real time.
 The sample code includes a simple web interface that captures audio from the user's microphone and sends it to the model for processing.
 The model responds with text and audio, which the sample code renders in the web interface.

 1. Clone the repository to your local machine: